oncvpsp¶

 The code provided here is intended for a Linux or Unix system with a Fortran 95 compiler.

-Your system must have lapack and blas installed to compile ONCVPSP, and
+Your system must have LAPACK and BLAS installed to compile ONCVPSP, and

 gnuplot installed and in your $PATH to run it as recommended.
 If these are